jsh58/DMRfinder/README.md

 The `-x` parameter sets the (ideal) maximum length for a region (default 500bp).
 This option effectively limits the chaining effect of the single-linkage clustering.
 However, this parameter is not strictly enforced; a region longer than the specified length will be split only in such a way that the subclusters meet the `-c` threshold.
 If such a split is not possible, the original region will be kept as is.
 Note that, following a split, each subcluster must individually meet the `-m` threshold as described below.
 <br><br>

-Step three is to perform a final filtering based on the number of counts in each sample individually, using the `-m` parameter.
+Step three is to perform a final filtering based on the number of counts in each sample individually, using the `-m` parameter:
 ```
     To report a particular result:
       -m <int>    Min. total counts in a region (def.
 20)